animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 to supply conditional configuration based on the application's runtime environment.

-Spring Data for GemFire provides several `Configurer` callback interfaces to customize different aspects of the annotation-based configuration metadata at runtime, before the Spring managed beans that the annotations create are initialized:
+Spring Data for VMware GemFire provides several `Configurer` callback interfaces to customize different aspects of the annotation-based configuration metadata at runtime, before the Spring managed beans that the annotations create are initialized: